What is dynamic balance?

 What are some exercises to help improve my clients' balance?

-Here are five of my favorite exercises using the BOSU Balance Trainer to help clients improve dynamic balance.
+Here are five of my favorite advanced BOSU balance exercises to help clients improve dynamic balance.

 Plank Progression – Improves balance one shoulder at a time.